Famous Organists: Dieterich Buxtehude

 The church organ has a long and storied history, going back for hundreds of years.
 During that time, countless accomplished musicians have sat at the bench and played stirring music of all kinds for innumerable audiences.
 But during the tenure of this King of Instruments, there have been some musicians that have stood out as […]

-When we think about the music of the Second World War, often we think of ragtime, and big band jazz, and of course, thumping marching band music.
-It’s hard not to have Glenn Miller’s “American Patrol” playing along in your head when you think about the service members of WWII.
-But for many soldiers and […]
+When we think about the music of the Second World War, images of big band jazz, ragtime, and military marches often come to mind.
+Glenn Miller’s “American Patrol” practically plays in the background when imagining life for WWII service members.
+But for many soldiers and sailors, music was not a daily luxury.
+Often, the only […]

 Overcoming Your Nerves Before Performance